-2) Extracting a grouping solution from chIP-seq-gene-groups intersection: this is done via Supervised Grouping >> ChIP-Seq Intersection.
+2) Extracting a grouping solution from ChIP-seq-gene-groups intersection: this is done via ChIP-Seq Analysis >> Integration with expression data >> ChIP-Seq Intersection.
 Upon selecting this option the following dialog box is displayed:

 In the dialog box select the relevant grouping solution and ChIP-seq data set name, and click OK.
 A grouping solution visualization tab will be added to the main window.
 It will contain a gene-group for each non-empty intersection between a gene-group in the original solution and the chIP-Seq genes.
 Visualization is similar to clustering visualization.